 A hard day trek, which peaks at 5,000 metres above sea level, the struggle of the altitude is worth it for the unique view at the end.
 Get yourself on a Rainbow Mountain trek with a very early start to avoid the crowds (we left Cusco at 3 am), and look for a trek that takes in the Red Valley on the way back. *Article coming soon*

 And don’t believe those who say it’s a secret they wish they had kept.
 Over 1,000 people from the local community are employed, including over 200 people renting the horses.
 That’s a lot of community regeneration and a community thanking us over and over for sharing this wonderful site.

 Trek in Colca Canyon

 Trekking in Colca Canyon is no easy feat, yet it is just as much an accolade as it is a chance to be embedded in some of the most incredible scenery in Peru.
 Why?
 It’s the second biggest and second deepest canyon in the world.

 This trekking route also included short stops at the best scenic viewpoints throughout the canyon, before and after the trek, which included long winds down and a VERY steep (and relatively painful) three-hour climb out on the last morning starting at 5 am.

 Solo or Group Travel Tours in Peru?

 Not everyone wants to travel solo; others may be limited on time and want the ease of having everything organised with a local guide.
 In Peru, I mixed small group trips with solo travelling.

-Peru tours are also a great starting point to cut your teeth on the South America travel circuit where a tour might be just the familiarity and confidence you need to get you started.
+Peru tours are also a great starting point to cut your teeth on the South America travel circuit, where a tour might be just the familiarity and confidence you need to get started.
 Here’s a taster of some small adventure group tour options and itineraries, including those that mix Peru with neighbouring countries.